RickvBork/Programming-Project/README.md

 1. Data from 1996-2017
 2. map
 3. Fastest laps chart per track
+4. Infowindow showing year and laptime and, if applicable, regulation/formula changes for said year.
+* May also be another visualisation but this data is mainly text, don't currently know how to visualiz this nicely
 4. Percentage pie chart of constructors winning a race
 5. The slider and checkbox
 6. All interactions between the MVP visualizations